MystenLabs/walrus-docs/docs/dev-guide/components.md

   and an [HTTP API](../usage/web-api.md) to perform Walrus operations.
 - Aggregators services allow reading blobs via HTTP requests.
 - Publishers services are used store blobs to Walrus.
-- A set of storage nodes store encoded stored blobs.
+- A set of storage nodes store encoded blobs.
 These nodes form the decentralized storage infrastructure of Walrus.

 Aggregators, publishers and other services use the client APIs to interact with Walrus.
 End-users